sitepack-io/sitepack-connect-wordpress/readme.txt

 = 1.1.0 =

-Release date: 2023-04-03
+Release date: 2023-04-05

 #### Enhancements

-* You can use the spGetProductStockInformation(int $productId) method to get the live stock information of a product and their related stock locations
+* You can use the spGetProductStockInformation(int $productId) method to get the live stock information of a product and their related stock locations if the subscription is sufficient
+* Disable ajax stock information in the product page by using the filter "sitepack_fetch_live_stock" with value "false"

 #### Bugfixes